dcornnell/Responsive-Portfolio/README.md

-# Responsive-Portfolio
+# Basic-Portrfolio
-working with media querries
+working with Responsiveness and media queries